nxl3477/assets-reload-webpack-plugin/README.md

 Front-end resource disaster recovery solutions

-Development ideas can be found in [this article]();
+Development ideas can be found in [this article](https://juejin.cn/post/7083306121733079054/);

-Currently only webpack > 4 is supported, if you need more versions please raise issues to me, I will deal with it as soon as possible.
+Currently only webpack >= 4 is supported, if you need more versions please raise issues to me, I will deal with it as soon as possible.

 # Install